Chart Color Schemes

 Charlestown - Dudley has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 37 projects expected to impact the region.
-Notable initiatives include Lake Macquarie Private Hospital Expansion, Macquarie Tower, Lake Macquarie Private Hospital Expansion in Gateshead, and Uniting Charlestown.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 35 projects likely impacting the area.
+Notable projects include Lake Macquarie Private Hospital Expansion, Macquarie Tower, Uniting Charlestown, and Charlestown Private Hospital and Medical Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.